hackdevmariana/WebWorks/app/README.md

 ## Routes

 - /api/v1/webs -> Lists basic information about all websites in the system.
-- /api/v1/webs/{slug} -> Lists basic information about a specific website by slug.
+- /api/v1/webs/{webSlug} -> Lists basic information about a specific website by slug.
+- /api/v1/webs/{webSlug}/content -> Lists all the content associated with a website.
+- /api/v1/webs/{webSlug}/content/{contentSlug} -> Displays the content associated with a slug.

 ## Inserting information into the database